Artmansky/random-anime-generator/README.md

 #### Any improvements or features coming soon?

-I play to rewrite script using C++ or C# in near future.
+I plan to rewrite script using C++ or C# in near future.
 But I don't think about any improvements as of now.